The International BaccalaureateNatalie Adams Perrin & Lisa Raffy – Institut International de Lancy

 A lot!
 Students able to keep up with the workload and obtain commendable results may find they have to temporarily adapt their social life though.
 Work comes in peaks and troughs during the two International Baccalaureate Diploma years.
 The most important thing is not to become overwhelmed with work.
 I always say to students: ‘Spread your workload and stay on top of deadlines.
 Don’t wait until the last minute to begin!’

 Where can students study once they have passed their International Baccalaureate diploma?

 For example, Geneva University does not recognise Business Management or Mathematical Studies.
-Careful research is required as universities demand different thresholds for points.

 I want to study in Switzerland afterwards.
 How many points do I need to get in my International Baccalaureate?